Rishitha-timmisetty/Neck_Fracture_Detection_Using_CNN/README.md

 ## Overview

-- The project centers on the detection of neck spine fractures.
+- The project centers on the detection of neck fractures.
 - A CNN-based model is employed for automated diagnosis.
 - CT scans are the primary imaging modality used for fracture detection.